deislabs/mystikos/doc/kernel-limitations.md

 1. **ramfs**: The default file system.
 Physical storage of the files are loaded from a CPIO archive into the protected memory of TEE at runtime.
-1. **ext2**: Can be opted in or out by users from the Mystikos runtime.
+Modifications to the files are protected by TEE and are lost when the application exits.

+1. **ext2fs**: Suitable for applications with a large container image.
 Physical storage of the files are on the host.
 Mystikos offers signature verification, encryption, and/or integrity protection on the file system.
 Host performs block-level operations on behalf of Mystikos.
+Mystikos performs necessary verifications when the file systems are mounted and/or files are read.
+Some verifications could be skipped under debug mode.
+Modifications to the files are protected by TEE and are lost when the application exits.
+Users who choose to encrypt their ext2fs are responsible for key distribution.

 1. **hostfs**: Can be opted in or out by users from the Mystikos runtime.
 Physical storage of the files are on the host.
 Host performs file-level operations on behalf of Mystikos.

-Mounting of a particular file system has to be explicitly specified from the command line or in the config file.

-The writes to **ramfs** and **ext2** file systems are ephemeral.
-That is, the changes are lost as soon as the Mystikos runtime exits.
-Only changes to **hostfs** are persisted.
-Obviously **hostfs** has the weakest security guarantee among the three and thus must be used with caution.
+The user can launch a host file system as the rootfs under debug mode.
+Changes to
+**hostfs** are persisted. **hostfs** has the weakest security guarantee among the three and thus must be used with caution.

-### **Continued reading**
+Mounting of a particular file system could be explicitly specified from the command line, in the config file, or in the application code.

+Before ramfs, ext2fs, and hostfs could be consumed by Mystikos, they have to physically reside on an untrusted host.
+Currently only ext2fs offers an encryption option.
+Therefore, it's critical that **NO secret should be embedded in any files on those file systems** (unless it's an encrypted ext2fs).
+Instead, applications should rely on [attestation to get secrets at run time from relying parties](user-getting-started-tee-aware.md).

+## Runtime limitations

 Typically, the above mentioned limitations are reflected in the kernel implementation of system calls.
 Interested readers are welcome to continue on [Notable limitation of system call support in Mystikos](syscall-limitations.md).

+A Linux application could expect the Linux kernel to simulate certain virtual files for read/write, such as `/proc/self/exe`.
+Currently Mystikos only implements a subset of these virtual files that are commonly used.
+An application could fail if it depends on a virtual file that is not implemented yet.

+Some libc functions/symbols that are present in glibc but not in musl.
+Our CRT is based on musl.
+And we try to achieve glibc compatibility by adding those missing functions/symbols to musl.
+An application could fail to start if it references one of the functions/symbols that we haven't patched yet.